 - 1 tbsp. cooking oil

-- Combine the yeast, sugar, and milk and stir until the yeast and sugar are fully dissolved.
+- Combine the yeast and milk and stir until the yeast is fully dissolved.
 I’ve chosen milk instead of water because it just tastes better, but you can always use lukewarm water instead of the milk.

 - In the mixing bowl, combine the dry ingredients: flour, sugar, salt, and baking powder then mix well.